 Figure 2.
 An example of the HBase data model.

 Figure 3 shows the architecture of HBase.
 At any time, there can be one working HBase master and multiple region servers running in the system.
 One or more backup HBase masters can be set up to prevent single point of failure.
-The ZooKeeper [] is used to coordinate the activities of the master and region servers.
+Apache ZooKeeper [] is used to coordinate the activities of the master and region servers.
 Tables are horizontally split into regions, and regions are assigned to different region servers by the HBase master.
 Each region is further divided vertically into stores by column families, and stores are saved as store files in HDFS.
 Data replication in HDFS and region server failover ensures high availability of table data.
-Load balance is done through dynamic region split, and scalability can be achieved by adding more data nodes and region servers.
+Load balance is done through dynamic region splitting, and scalability can be achieved by adding more data nodes and region servers.

 Figure 3.
 HBase architecture.

-Based on this distributed architecture, HBase can support efficient access to huge amounts of data, and can be considered as a good candidate for meeting researchers' requirements for supporting data intensive applications.
-However, it does not provide a native mechanism for searching field values, thus cannot satisfy users' requirements for interactive analysis.
-There are existing projects and work about building indices to facilitate field value search in HBase, but they either do not target full-text field values, or do not provide efficient solutions for batch index building and large scale index data analysis.
-Therefore, to solve this problem, we suggest building inverted index for full-text data in HBase, and storing index data in HBase tables.
-The next section will present and discuss the details about the design and implementation of IndexedHBase.
+Based on this distributed architecture, HBase can support efficient access to huge amounts of data, and can be considered as a good candidate for meeting our identified requirements for supporting data intensive applications.
+However, it does not provide a native mechanism for searching field values, and thus cannot satisfy the requirement for interactive analysis.
+There are existing projects and work on building indices to facilitate field value search in HBase, but they either do not target full-text field values, or do not provide efficient solutions for batch index building and large scale index data analysis.
+Therefore, to solve this problem, we suggest building an inverted index for full-text data in HBase, and storing this index data in HBase tables.
+The next section will present and discuss the details about the design and implementation of our new system IndexedHBase.

 IndexedHBase Design and Implementation